Computing, IT and Creative iMedia

 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It is an intensely practical subject that combines invention and excitement, and can look at the world through a digital outlook.

-Cambridge Technical (CTEC) IT
+Cambridge Technical (CTEC) IT (this is no longer available)

 This qualification is aimed to develop your knowledge, understanding and skills of the essentials of IT and cyber security.
 It will give you an insight into the IT sector as you investigate the pace of technological change, IT infrastructure on a global scale, and the importance of legal and security considerations.
 Designed in collaboration with industry experts the qualifications focus on the requirements that today’s employers demand.